A log built for the small stuff that adds up

 The morning coffee, the same lunch, the weekly transit top-up.
 Favourite a transaction once and the Log tab's Favourites screen re-logs an identical entry in a tap.

-The Log tab opens straight to the entry form.
-No sheet to open or dismiss between entries.
-Type the amount, pick a tag, save, and you're already on the next blank form.
-Autocomplete suggests a note and tag from past entries, so the second coffee is faster than the first.
+The Log tab opens straight to the entry form, and saving clears it for the next entry.
+Autocomplete suggests a name and tag from past entries, so the second coffee is faster than the first.

 Widgets open straight to the log form

 Lock screen and home screen widgets open straight to the Log tab, skipping the app launcher.
-Type the amount and tag, autocomplete fills the rest.
+Today's spend and budget progress sit on the lock screen too, so the number is in view before you've logged a thing.

 Apple Pay taps logged from Wallet

-Set up the Wallet automation in Shortcuts, and each in-store tap fires a notification that logs the transaction with the amount, merchant, and card from Wallet.
+Set up the Wallet automation in Shortcuts, and CashJot logs each in-store tap with the amount, merchant, and card from Wallet, and a notification confirms it.
 Captures that need review (currency mismatch, $0 hold) wait in the Captures view.
 Setup guide.

 The approach

 Favourites cover the spends that repeat.
 Autocomplete fills in from your history.
-Widget shortcuts open the form without going through the app launcher.
+Widgets open the form directly.
 Apple Pay capture handles in-store cards on its own.
-None of these are big features on their own; together they keep the per-entry cost low whether you log on the spot or sit down to enter a batch later.
+None of these are big features alone; together they keep every entry quick, whether you log on the spot or catch up in the evening.

 Frequently asked